yene/DisplayBrightness/README.markdown

 ## Todo
 * code cleanup
 * release new version
-* Add put into startup item to the right click menu.
+* Add remove from startupitem to the right click menu.
 * Port to swift.
+* fix display brightness interaction with not supported displays.